-As to the cash outflow and the payments to contractors, the Company is seeking the balance between the optimization of the working capital cycle and the provision of adequate working conditions for maintaining viable partnerships.
+As to the cash outflow and the payments to contractors, the Group is seeking the balance between the optimization of the working capital cycle and the provision of adequate working conditions for maintaining viable partnerships.

-Usually the company ensures that it has sufficient cash on demand to meet the expected operational expenses for a 60-day period, including the servicing of financial obligations except for the potential impact of extreme circumstances which cannot be envisaged, i.e. natural disasters.
-As at 2015 the Company does not maintain credit lines or overdrafts.
+Usually the Group ensures that it has sufficient cash on demand to meet the expected operational expenses for a 60-day period, including the servicing of financial obligations except for the potential impact of extreme circumstances which cannot be envisaged, i.e. natural disasters.
+As at 2015 the Group does not maintain credit lines or overdrafts. §

-As disclosed in Note 2 (d), as at 31 December 2015, the Company's current liabilities exceed its current assets by BGN 71,700 thousand due to the fact the intercompany loan (subordinated loan) contract expires at the end of October 2016 and is presented as short term.
+As disclosed in Note 2 (d), as at 31 December 2015, the Company's current liabilities exceed its current assets by BGN 71,534 thousand due to the fact the intercompany loan (subordinated loan) contract expires at the end of October 2016 and is presented as short term.

-The management of the Company is in process of negotiation of further extension of the subordinated loan with the related company from Veolia Group and expects a positive outcome.
-The Company has the support from the Group.
+The management of the Group is in process of negotiation of further extension of the subordinated loan with the related company from Veolia Group and expects a positive outcome.
+Sofiyska Voda AD has the support from the Veolia.